hyperledger-labs/agora-blsful/README.md

 ## Security Notes

 This crate has received one security audit from Kudelski Security, with no significant findings.
-The audit report can be found [here]() (Pending release).
+The audit report can be found [here](./audit/2024-15-02_LitProtoco_Crypto_Libraries_v1.1.pdf).
 We'd like to thank [LIT Protocol](https://www.litprotocol.com/) for sponsoring this audit.

 All operations are constant time unless explicity noted.